-Belmont University announces a Christmas gift to the Nashville community with five free concerts that are open to the public, as well as the nationally televised airing of annual holiday music spectacular “Christmas at Belmont.”
+Belmont University announces a Christmas gift to the Nashville community with a free Christmas Eve Carillon Concert, as well as the nationally televised airing of annual holiday music spectacular “Christmas at Belmont.”

-The Christmas Eve Carillon Concert concludes the series on Monday, Dec.
-24 at 2 p.m. at the campus Bell Tower, located just off the corner of Belmont Boulevard and Portland Avenue.
-The concert features Music Professor Richard Shadinger playing traditional Christmas music on the tower’s 42-bell carillon.
+The Christmas Eve Carillon Concert will be held at 2 p.m. at the campus Bell Tower, located just off the corner of Belmont Boulevard and Portland Avenue.
+The concert features Music Professor and longtime carillonneur Richard Shadinger playing traditional Christmas music on the tower’s 43-bell carillon, his final Christmas Eve Concert before his upcoming retirement in May.

 Of course, the holiday wouldn’t be complete without the annual “Christmas at Belmont” special, performed in the Schermerhorn Symphony Center last December.
 PBS will provide a national broadcast on Friday, Dec.
 21 at 9 p.m.
 (CST) of the 2011 performance, which featured nearly 700 students and faculty from the School of Music and was hosted by country artist and Tony-nominated Broadway star Laura Bell Bundy.
 Check local listings for additional air times.
 In Middle Tennessee, Nashville Public Television (NPT-Channel 8) will air it on Christmas Eve at 9 p.m.
 (CST).